sgtsmall/VK2BV_repeater_config/Defaults/README_MD380.md

 * Build Files to create standard configuration

     - contacts.csv - Output from the marc database
+    - cont-n0gsg.csv - Output from the marc database
     - chan.csv - output from the repeater configuration
     - scan.csv - output from the repeater configuration
     - zone.csv - output from the repeater configuration